poormanme/smallAnimalMRgHIFU/README.md

 #### ME Poorman, VL Chaplin, K Wilkens, MD Dockery, T Giorgio, WA Grissom, and CF Caskey
 #### Vanderbilt University Institue for Imaging Science

-Freely available for use and modification with citation of original distribution/article (in review).
+Freely available for use and modification with citation of original distribution/article (https://jtultrasound.biomedcentral.com/articles/10.1186/s40349-016-0066-7).
 See license file for more information.
 ***

 ### MRgFUS_software: